 If you are located in the European Economic Area (EEA) or the United Kingdom, we process your data under the following GDPR legal bases:

-• Performance of contract (Art.
-6(1)(b)): when processing is necessary to provide the Service you requested, including navigation, alerts, license verification, and marketplace features.
+- Performance of contract (Art.
+6(1)(b)): when processing is necessary to provide the Service you requested, including your garage, records sync, photo analysis, reminders, and subscriptions.

-• Consent (Art.
-6(1)(a)): for background location, push notifications, voice/AI features, and other optional permissions.
-You can withdraw your consent at any time.
+- Consent (Art.
+6(1)(a)): for push notifications and other optional permissions.
+You can withdraw your consent at any time from device settings.

 5. When we share information